-Responding Institute of Energy, Environment, and Economy, organisation Tsinghua University

-Model (suite) name China ETS simulat tion n nodel Website (preferably where model documentation is available) https://conference.nber.org/conf_papers/f178283.pdf Short description The China ETS simulation model is a multi-sector dynamic computable general equilibrium (CGE) model.
+Responding Institute of Energy, Environment, and Economy, organisation Tsinghua University woder fact sheet - Model (suite) name China ETS simula China ETS simulation model Website (preferably where model documentation is available) https://conference.nber.org/conf_papers/f178283.pdf Short description The China ETS simulation model is a multi-sector dynamic computable general equilibrium (CGE) model.
 It pays close attention to the special incentives created by China's rate-based emission trading system (ETS) and recognises the pre-existing distortions in the economy.
 It exploits information from a unique firm-level dataset on emissions, output, and energy use, and recognises the heterogeneity in production methods within sectors.
 The model can be used to analyse the impacts of China's national ETS by sector and province and in the aggregate for the period 2020-2035.
-The model also has considerable flexibility to analyse a range of different ETS designs, including allowance allocation methods, a transition to a cap-and-trade system, etc. Approach Bottom-up, Top-down, Hybrid Top-down Geographical coverage China Sectors covered and Sector Level of modelling detail modelling detail Power sector $\boxtimes$ The model has 15 technological groups in the electricity sectors, and distinguishes renewable electricity (solar, wind, and hydro) and nuclear electricity from fossil-based electricity.
+The model also has considerable flexibility to analyse a range of different ETS designs, including allowance allocation methods, a transition to a cap-and-trade system, etc. Approach Bottom-up, Top-down, Hybrid Top-down Geographical coverage China China Sectors covered and Sector Level of modelling detail modelling detail Power sector The model has 15 technological groups in the electricity sectors, and distinguishes renewable electricity (solar, wind, and hydro) and nuclear electricity from fossil-based electricity.
 Within the group of fossil-based electricity generators, the model recognises heterogeneity across the fossil electricity plants by distinguishing 11 (nine coal-fired and two gas-fired) technology categories.
-IndustryIndustry is divided into 26 sectors.
-The cement, aluminum, and iron & steel sectors include subsectors distinguished by technology or emissions-intensity considerations.
-Buildings Belonging to households and services sectors Road $\boxtimes$ Belonging to Transport and port sector transport
+Industry Industry Buildings coal-fired and two gas-fired) technology categories.
+Industry is divided into 26 sectors.
+The cement, aluminum, and iron & steel sectors include subsectors distinguished by technology or

-· Aviation $\boxtimes$ Belonging to Transport and port sector Maritime $\boxtimes$ Belonging to Transport and port sector Forestry $\boxtimes$ Belonging to the Agriculture sector Waste $\boxtimes$ Belonging to the Service sector Other sectors Services, agriculture Time horizon and temporal granularity 2020 to 2035, on ie-yea r intervals Philosophy regarding level of detail The electricity se coverage will soc and possibly the than 70% of the sectors are mode based on technic the ETS's impacts and efficiency.
-A impacts of settin ector is on exp iron & total ( eled w cal fea s on so lso, th g mul s covered by the current TPS in place.
-The TPS's band to include the cement and aluminum sectors & steel sector.
-These four sectors account for more $CO_2$ emissions in China.
-Therefore, these four with more detail and are divided into subsectors tures.
-In this way, the model is capable of analysing ectors as well as on firms with different technology his feature allows the possibility to analyse the tiple benchmarks for one sector.
+1 Aviation \boxtimes Belonging to Transport and port sector Maritime \boxtimes Belonging to Transport and port sector Forestry \boxtimes Belonging to the Agriculture sector Waste \boxtimes Belonging to the Service sector Other sectors Services, agriculture Time horizon and temporal granularity 2020 to 2035, one-year intervals Philosophy regarding level of detail The electricity sector is covered by the current TPS in place.
+The TPS's coverage will soon expand to include the cement and aluminum sectors and possibly the iron & steel sector.
+These four sectors account for more than 70% of the total CO_2 emissions in China.
+Therefore, these four sectors are modeled with more detail and are divided into subsectors based on technical features.
+In this way, the model is capable of analysing the ETS's impacts on sectors as well as on firms with different technology and efficiency.
+Also, this feature allows the possibility to analyse the impacts of setting multiple benchmarks for one sector.
 Linkage to other ETS?
 If yes, please briefly elaborate No Negative emissions?
 If yes, which technologies No Offsets and credits included?
-If yes, please briefly elaborate No Representation of foresight Myopic foresight t Representation of non-compliance trading (NCT) Firms are assume ed to a achieve compliance.
-Representation of market imperfections The model assun existing distortio pre-existing taxe nes pu ons in t s and urely competitive markets, but considers pre- the economy, including administered electricity, subsidies, etc. Potential sectoral expansion The first TPS pha The second phas also cover the irc begins in 2026, v other non-metal petroleum refini se beg on & s vith co produng ind gins in 2020 and covers only the electricity sector. ssumed to begin in 2023, with the TPS expanding to teel, aluminum, and cement sector.
+If yes, please briefly elaborate No Representation of foresight Myopic foresight : Representation of non-compliance trading (NCT) Firms are assume ed to a achieve compliance.
+Representation of market imperfections The model assumes purely competitive markets, but considers pre- existing distortions in the economy, including administered electricity, pre-existing taxes and subsidies, etc. Potential sectoral expansion The second phas also cover the irc begins in 2026, w e is as on & s vith co produ gins in 2020 and covers only the electricity sector. ssumed to begin in 2023, with the TPS expanding to teel, aluminum, and cement sector.
 The third phase overage expanding further to include pulp & paper, ucts, other non-ferrous metals, raw chemicals, and lustries.